 Big EHR platforms can cover the growing needs of general hospitals.
 If their workflow involves dozens of parties and thousands of records, these systems are choice #1.

 7. Protection of Health Information

-EHR solution can safeguard PHI and all the parties that concern it.
+EHR solutions can safeguard PHI and all the parties that are concerned about it.
 EHRs can store, transfer, and delete this data in a secure way with cloud technologies.

 8. Revenue Cycle Management RCM